-Pictured here: The Quadram Institute will be home to a range of services run by the Norfolk and Norwich University Hospital’s endoscopy centre and bowel cancer screening service.
+The Quadram Institute is home to a range of services run by the Norfolk and Norwich University Hospital’s endoscopy centre and bowel cancer screening service.

-The Gastroenterology Department provides an excellent range of services delivered by our dedicated multidisciplinary team of clinicians, nurses and administrative personnel.
-The department strives to deliver the highest quality care through clinical governance and patient feedback in order to continually improve services.
+The Gastroenterology Department provides an excellent range of services delivered by our dedicated multidisciplinary team of clinicians, nurses and administrative staff.
+We strive to deliver the highest quality care through clinical governance and patient feedback and continually improve services.

-The Quadram Institute will house NNUH’s regional endoscopy facility, providing state-of-the-art facilities for patients in a facility where clinicians will work alongside scientists to conduct research to improve human health and wellbeing throughout life.
-In-patient services will remain at the hospital.
+The Quadram Institute houses our regional endoscopy service, providing state-of-the-art facilities for patients and where clinicians work alongside scientists to conduct research to improve health and wellbeing.
+In-patient services remain at the hospital.

-The NNUH is one of the largest teaching hospital trusts in the UK and provides a regional bowel screening programme and one of the biggest colorectal surgery and gastrointestinal endoscopy services in the UK.
+We’re one of the largest teaching hospital trusts in the UK and provide a regional bowel screening programme and one of the biggest colorectal surgery and gastrointestinal endoscopy services in the UK.

 Learn more about the unit in this video:

 For details about how to find us, how to get here and information about accessibility (including images), please click on the icon below: